6 Badass Content Writing Examples That Are Actually Useful

 “iPhone 16 Pro is built for Apple Intelligence, the personal intelligence system that helps you write, express yourself, and get things done effortlessly.
 With groundbreaking privacy protections, it gives you peace of mind that no one else can access your data — not even Apple.”

-We’ve got two benefits in here—because really, who the fuck understands what Apple Intelligence or any other AI slave really can or cannot do?
+We’ve got two benefits in here—because really, who the fuck understands what Apple Intelligence or any other AI tool really can or cannot do?

 Or even what the fuck they are?